Jiachen-Liao/Four-Channel-Signal-Cross-Connection-Based-on-Optical-Diffractive-Neural-Network/README.md

-# Four-Channel Signal Cross-Connection Based on Optical Diffractive Neural Network (ODNN)
-This repository contains the PyTorch implementation of the **Four-Channel Signal Cross-Connection** using an **Optical Diffractive Neural Network (ODNN)**.
+Four-Channel Signal Cross-Connection Based on Optical Diffractive Neural Network (ODNN) This repository contains the PyTorch implementation of the Four-Channel Signal Cross-Connection using an Optical Diffractive Neural Network (ODNN).
-## 📂 Project Structure
 The repository is organized as follows:
 ODNN/
 ├── code/                   # 核心代码目录